the toronto skyline at night one of the free things you can see in Toronto

 If building sandcastles and burying your travel companion in the sand is on your agenda, a trip out to Bluffers Park Beach should be on your list.

-Located in the east end of the city at the base of Brimley Road, Bluffers Park Beach has an expansive beach with lots of room for stuff to do like playing frisbee, volleyball or catch.
+Located in the east end of the city at the base of Brimley Road, Bluffers Park Beach has an expansive beach with lots of room for playing frisbee, volleyball or catch.

 The water is clean and inviting.